April 10, 2017

-NAIROBI, KENYA — First, Joel Aden was a refugee from Somalia, a country ravaged with ongoing violence.
+NAIROBI, KENYA — First, J. A. was a refugee from Somalia, a country ravaged with ongoing violence.
 Then, he became a refugee from the Somali refugee community in Kenya.

-Seventeen years as a Somali Christian have left Aden, 28, with physical and emotional scars.
+Seventeen years as a Somali Christian have left J.A., 28, who requested anonymity citing security concerns, with physical and emotional scars.
 His family rejected him.
 He worships God in secret.

 But when U.S. President Donald Trump issued a travel ban for seven countries, including Somalia, the couple saw hope in one of Trump’s statements that said persecuted Christians would take priority in resettlement.